mfricke1947/ProofsPublic/Proofs/ReadMe.txt

-3. The TGWTProofInputPanel does not have a symbol palette, commented out, it should!
+4. Item 3 now done 1/2/2014

-	For the journal we are using GWTSymbolToolbar gwt-RichTextToolbar (which is a table of buttons).
+3. The TGWTProofInputPanel does not have a symbol palette, commented out, it shoulld For the journal we are using GWTSymbolToolbar gwt-RichTextToolbar (which is a table of buttons).